wasp-sweden/wara-sw-tech-tools/BACKLOG.md

 + [C] build initial list of intended baseline tools
 + [A,N] get one corpus project running, testing
 + [A,N] merge current branches and publish the one-liner
-- [N] get clang-tidy running, testing
++ [N] get clang-tidy running, testing
-- [] be able to run tool on corpus project and produce readable results
++ [N] be able to run tool on corpus project and produce readable results
-- **Milestone 1** completed: 1 tool running on one corpus code base
++ **Milestone 1** completed: 1 tool running on one corpus code base

 ## Milestone 2: demonstrator demonstrator
-- [N] formulate our requirements for the output format
++ [N] formulate our requirements for the output format
+  - mandatory:
+    - source location
+	- bug category marker
+	- human-readable-description
+  - optional:
+    - AST node
+	- links to other relevant source locations
++ [M] try dist build
 - [A] check available output formats:
      - https://github.com/Ericsson/codechecker
      - OASIS SARIF
      - what output formats do the existing tools support otherwise?
 - [] search for tools for comparing outputs of these tools and check for input formats
      - csv support for various hand-written tools?
      - search for existing statistical tools that can: aggregate, normalise, classify, sort, plot (bar charts, violin plots etc.), regression analysis and other correlation mechanisms, diffing
 - [] decide on standard format
 - [] obtain tool output in standard format